 Right there, from simply trying out what I had learned in the self-discovery course by Belsebuub (using awareness and self-observation), I saw the egos in action, how they affected me physically and emotionally, and how they tried to keep bringing up the earlier situation to create more problems.

 It seems that being able to see my reflection in the window enabled me to get a grasp and better understand how it all worked.

-And all of a sudden what Belsebuub had talked about, how the egos are not part of us, but come within us, use our energies and then leave to make place for another ego just all made sense.
+And all of a sudden what Belsebuub had talked about in his work, how the egos are not part of us, but come within us, use our energies and then leave to make place for another ego just all made sense.

 I was seeing it happen right there in front of my eyes.
 I was able to observe them – it was almost like seeing animals coming to a feast, one after the other – none of them having a care for the food provided, but just coming to take as much as they could: my own energy.

 And when I tried to bring myself back to the moment, concentrate on what was happening around me, being able to be here and not give into the thoughts, I could see myself relax.
-My face would loose this tensed look I would have had earlier on, my shoulders would no longer feel so tight and so forth.
-I was a complete different feeling of being.
+My face would lose this tensed look I would have had earlier on, my shoulders would no longer feel so tight and so forth.
+It was a complete different feeling of being.